 Camp Moremi: Our full report

 In the bedroom, twin beds – or a double – sit beneath a wooden canopy draped with mosquito nets.
-To each side are wooden nightstands with electric lamps made from kudu horn, and at the foot is a wooden luggage rack.
-There’s also space for a small writing desk with a mirror, a tea and coffee station, a chair, a pedestal fan and a wooden wardrobe with a small safe.
+Switches in the headboard operate reading lamps and a ceiling fan, and at the foot of the bed is a cushioned ottoman.
+Either side of the bed are wardrobes with one hiding a small digital safe.
+There's also a small writing desk with a reading light and reading material about the Okavango and the camp, a chair, a pedestal fan and a luggage rack.

 Activities at Camp Moremi include morning and afternoon game drives in open 4WD safari vehicles and boat cruises on the lagoon.
 Under national-park rules, night drives, off-road driving and walks are not permitted in the game reserve.
-Those heading out on boat cruises will depart from the camp’s on-site boat dock, where three canvas-shaded boats, seating between seven and nine guests, are moored.
+Those heading out on boat cruises will depart in canvas-shaded boats, seating between seven and nine guests.

-On a game drive during our last visit, in September 2016, we were very impressed at our guide’s driving skills as well as his knowledge of the local flora and fauna.
+On a game drive during our last visit, in November 2023, we enjoyed spending an hour with a very playful pride of six lions, and were impressed our guide’s knowledge of the park.
 The vehicles were very comfortable, too – a real bonus in this area due to the rough roads.
-Each vehicle seats six guests across three rows, so everyone has a ‘window’ seat.
+Each vehicle seats six guests across three rows, so everyone has a “window” seat.

-On the down side, Camp Moremi is fairly large by Botswana standards, and during our visit it was catering to large groups, which we felt detracted from the atmosphere for individual guests.
+On the down side, Camp Moremi is fairly large by Botswana standards, and during a previous visit it was catering to large groups, which we felt detracted from the atmosphere for individual guests.
+However, on our last visit in November 2023 we had the camp almost to ourselves.

 Our view